 The Duration of Child Support Obligations

-The duty to support a child exists until a child reaches the age of 18 or stops attending high school.
+The duty to support a child exists until the child reaches the age of 18 or stops attending high school.
 However, it's essential to note that if a child becomes disabled before turning 18, the child support obligation can extend beyond the child's 18th birthday.
-This obligation remains in effect regardless of whether the parent who owes the child support is alive or passes away before the child reaches the age of 18.
+This obligation remains in effect regardless of whether the parent who owes child support is alive or passes away before the child reaches the age of 18.
 Therefore, understanding the legal ramifications of child support and life insurance in the event of a parent's death is crucial.

-Section 154.016 of the Family Code gives the court the authority to order …” a child support obligor to obtain and maintain a life insurance policy, including a decreasing term life insurance policy, that will establish an insurance-funded trust or an annuity payable to the obligee for the benefit of the child.
-This trust or annuity is designed to satisfy the support obligation under the child support order in the event of the obligor's death.”
+Section 154.016 of the Family Code empowers the court to order a child support obligor to obtain and maintain a life insurance policy.
+This policy can be a decreasing term life insurance policy or another suitable option that establishes an insurance-funded trust or an annuity payable to the obligee for the benefit of the child.
+This trust or annuity is designed to satisfy the support obligation outlined in the child support order in the event of the obligor's death.

-Insurance Premiums: The court considers the present value of all health and dental insurance premiums required for the child from the date child support was initially ordered until the month he or she turns 18.
+Insurance Premiums: The court considers the present value of all health and dental insurance premiums required for the child from the date child support was initially ordered until the child turns 18.

 Special Considerations for Disabled Children: In cases where a child is disabled, the court takes into account any special considerations under the law to determine if the child will continue to require support after exceeding 18 years of age.

-When mandated by the court to carry this insurance, the obligated parent may be required to produce proof of such coverage upon request.
+Proof of Coverage: When the court mandates the purchase of life insurance, the obligated parent may be required to provide proof of such coverage upon request.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”